wijnandtop/wt.pygardena/README.md

 location.get_watering_computers() # Get all watering computers from this location.
 ```

-## devices
+## All devices

-All devices have these details: category, battery_level, radio_quality, radio_connection_status
+Have these details: category, battery_level, radio_quality, radio_connection_status
-All devices extend from GardenaSmartDevice.
+Extend from GardenaSmartDevice.
 Currently it is not possible to update the internal state from a device.

-### GardenaSmartMower
+## GardenaSmartMower

 Available methods:
 ```python